-A healthy Gluten-Free, Dairy-Free Chocolate Zucchini Bread Recipe that’s rich, moist and perfect for a mid-day snack or dessert!
+A healthy Gluten and Dairy-Free Chocolate Zucchini Bread Recipe that’s rich, moist and perfectly sweet.
+This makes for a great mid-day snack or dessert any day of the week!

 I know at first sight chocolate and zucchini in the same sentence might look suspicious, but trust me…it works! similar to carrot muffins or carrot bread, the zucchini keeps this bread soft and moist while adding fiber, B vitamins and antioxidants.